One of the biggest sources for seafood for the United States are the coastal waters of British Columbia

 At the June BC Shellfish & Seafood Festival, visitors tasted the locally grown seafood created by celebrated chefs who competed in showdowns, offered culinary samples and cooked for sit-down dinners.

-Comox Valley has a thriving fish harbour.
+Comox Valley has a thriving seafood harbour.
 Ron Clark, wharfinger for the Comox Harbour Marina, provided a tour of this harbour that’s been sheltering ships since the late 1800s.
 “There are 117 licensed vessels with 266 with commercial licenses,” he explained.